Fikri-Rouzan/assembly-practices/README.md

-# Assembly Practices
+# Assembly Exercises

 ## About

-Assembly practices for the final exam of the Computer Organization and Architecture course.
+Assembly exercises for the final exam of the Computer Organization and Architecture course.

 ## Technologies Used